elephantscale/es-training-new/machine-learning/slides/Classification-Generic.md

 Notes:

-Reference : Chapter 2, “Introduction to Machine Learning With Python”
+Reference : Chapter 2, "Introduction to Machine Learning With Python"

 ---